-3.2.1 Person-level Weight
+3.2.1 Person-Level Weight

 The person-level weight variable (WGTSP13) was constructed as a composite of separate panel specific weights.
-A positive person-level weight was assigned to all key members of the U.S. civilian, non-institutionalized population for whom MEPS data were collected, representing the corresponding U.S. population in early 2008.
-For the Panel 13 Round 1 participants, this weight reflects the original household probability of selection for the NHIS, a factor representing the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS, the oversampling of the subgroups described earlier, ratio-adjustment to NHIS national population estimates at the household level, adjustment for non-participation in MEPS at the household or dwelling unit level, and poststratification to U.S. civilian noninstitutionalized population estimates obtained from March 2008 CPS data at the family and person levels.
-For both panels 12 and 13 separately person-level poststratification reflected population distributions across census region, MSA status, race/ethnicity (Hispanic, black/non-Hispanic, Asian, other), sex, and age.
-(As mentioned above, the initial weight used in the Panel 12, Round 3 weighting incorporated a poststratification of the Panel 12, Round 1 weights to March 2007 CPS population control figures reflecting the 2006 NHIS population distribution on insurance status (private, other) and age (<65, 65+), possible since Panel 12 MEPS respondents are associated with a 2006 NHIS responding household.)
+A positive person-level weight was assigned to all key members of the U.S. civilian, non-institutionalized population for whom MEPS data were collected, representing the corresponding U.S. population in early 2011.
+For the Panel 16 Round 1 participants, this weight reflects the original household probability of selection for the NHIS, a factor representing the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS, the oversampling of the subgroups described earlier, ratio-adjustment to NHIS national population estimates at the household level, adjustment for non-participation in MEPS at the household or dwelling unit level, and poststratification to U.S. civilian noninstitutionalized population estimates obtained from March 2011 CPS data at the family and person levels.
+For both Panels 15 and 16 separately person-level poststratification reflected population distributions across census region, MSA status, race/ethnicity (Hispanic, black/non-Hispanic, Asian, other), sex, and age.
 Finally, a composite weight was assigned to each responding person and a final poststratification was undertaken across the variables of census region, MSA status, race/ethnicity, sex, and age.

 Table 3-2 shows the number of persons with person weights for each of the two panels separately, as well as the combined total and the total population estimate represented by the weighted total for all persons with person-level weights.
-In terms of numbers of persons, there are 12,917 for Panel 12, Round 3 and 20,609 for Panel 13, Round 1.
-Thus, in total, there are 33,526 sample persons in the file with positive person-level weights (WGTSP13>0).
-The corresponding estimate for the civilian, noninstitutionalized population based on summing the weights found in the variable WGTSP13 for these 33,526 persons is 298,215,355.
+In terms of numbers of persons, there are 15,043 for Panel 15, Round 3 and 20,956 for Panel 16, Round 1.
+Thus, in total, there are 35,999 sample persons in the file with positive person-level weights (WGTSP13>0).
+The corresponding estimate for the civilian, noninstitutionalized population based on summing the weights found in the variable WGTSP13 for these 35,999 persons is 305,191,076.